barra1212/pixelphoto/README.md

 Pixel Photo is a stock photography website for all user disciplines.
 Whether you are a design agency, a marketing agency, a local print works or a student, all users can get access to premium stock photography at a fraction of the expected price.

-Many marketing agencies and designers need access to quality stock photography to speed up proofing processs (while not compromising on the look).
+Many marketing agencies and designers need access to quality stock photography to speed up proofing process (while not compromising on the look).
 And to complete final projects with high resolution files for print.
 Currently websites like iStock, Shutterstock and DepositPhotos cater for this need but at high prices.

 Pixel Photo sells premium quality, high resolution photography without any licensing restrictions for €1 per image.